fsprojects/FnuPlot/README.md

     with examples, API reference and more information.

  * Read the [Getting started tutorial](http://fsprojects.github.io/FnuPlot/tutorial.html), which contains more detailed description of different charts supported by the library.
-The [Visualizng population using WorldBank](http://fsprojects.github.io/FnuPlot/worldbank.html) tutorial shows how to create the chart above.
+The [Visualizing population using WorldBank](http://fsprojects.github.io/FnuPlot/worldbank.html) tutorial shows how to create the chart above.

  * [API Reference](http://fsprojects.github.io/FnuPlot/reference/index.html) contains automatically generated documentation for all types,